mermaidpurse/wrapsher/docs/internals.md

 `ref ref(any i)` function whenever a reference is created, and is automatically added to by the VM when a result value from a function call contains references.

-This is potentially expensive for large or deeply-nested data, since the Wrapsher VM scans every return value for references and imports the result into the calling frame's reflist.
+When a reference is taken to something that can itself contain references (i.e. a value whose type has a storage type of `ref` or `reflist`), the underlying references are included in the reference itself.
+So when the scanner scans the references being passed out of the frame, it doesn't need to deeply dereference the references--every reference carries its underlying references with it.

 ## Function Calls